-(4) A tree of a genus and/or species deemed to be nuisance by the city's parks and-natural resources department, shall not be considered a specimen tree.
-A list of trees that the department deems to be a nuisance, due to its non-native, invasive qualities, for purpose of this division shall be kept on file in the parks and natural resources department.
+(4) A tree of a genus and/or species deemed to be a nuisance by the city, shall not be considered a specimen tree.
+A list of trees that the City's forestry staff deems to be a nuisance for purpose of this division shall be kept on file in the parks and natural resources department.